duxsco/gentoo-installation/docs/disk_setup.md

 [disk.sh](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh) expects the disks, where you want to install Gentoo Linux on, to be completely empty.
 If that's not the case continue reading.
 Otherwise, continue with [3.2.
 Partitioning And Formating](#32-partitioning-and-formating).

 If you use SSD(s) I recommend a [Secure Erase](https://wiki.archlinux.org/title/Solid_state_drive/Memory_cell_clearing).
-Alternatively, you can do a fast wipe the following way given that no LUKS, MDADM, SWAP etc. device is open on the disk (copy&paste one after the other):
+Alternatively, you can do a fast wipe the following way given that no LUKS, MDADM, SWAP etc. device is open on the disk (copy&paste one command after the other):

 ``` { .shell .no-copy }
 # Change disk name to the one you want to wipe